To drive real change in PX, employee engagement, and safety, you need to understand the human behind your data.

 Structured surveys provide tremendous value to organizations—for example, they allow us to do key driver analysis and root cause analysis, both of which provide actionable insights.

-When we can blend the insights we receive through structured surveys with those that come from social channels, comments, and ad hoc feedback, we add another dimension to our understanding of the care journey.
-How are they encountering the whole system on their care journey?
+When we can blend the insights we receive through structured surveys with those that come from social channels, comments, and ad hoc feedback, we add another dimension to our understanding of the healthcare journey.
+How are they encountering the whole system on their healthcare journey?
 What specific obstacles and frustrations are they facing?
 What needs can we better address?

 Ideally, we can use those insights to analyze and interpret the data to give front-line care providers key recommendations that they can act on in the moment.